 Addresses the needs of veterans in supporting transportation, both for daily needs as well as for medical assistance and other periodic appointments or services.

-We will partner with established providers for assistance in transportation and eliminate the significant transportation gap that exists for people in need of many forms of assistance.
+We will partner with established providers like TMACC for assistance in transportation and eliminate the significant transportation gap that exists for people in need of many forms of assistance.
 Although there are existing avenues through which people can receive assistance, many of these avenues are closed if the intended beneficiaries cannot take advantage of them due to a lack of accessible transportation.
 Affordable and accessible transportation is a key element in obtaining the benefit from many of these support services.